AlibabaCloudDocs/backbonenet/intl.en-US/Quick Start/Connect networks in the same region using the different account.md

         -   **Network Type**: Select the network to connect.
 You can attach a VPC or a VBR.
 In this tutorial, select **VPC**.
         -   **Region**: Select the region of the network.
 In this tutorial, select **China North 1**.
         -   **Networks**: Select the instance to attach.
 In this tutorial, select a VPC instance.
-4. Step 2 Attach networks
+4. Get the ID of the CEN instance.

     In this tutorial, the ID of the CEN instance is `cbn-xxxxxxxxxx4l7`.